 A master's thesis from Jeremy Kimball at the University of Illinois describing a streamlined, automated analysis pipeline to create microorganism growth phenotypes.
 Here’s an excerpt:

 This project, robot-trifle, is an analysis pipeline for streamlining the automated construction of minimal chemically-defined media for microorganisms known to grow in culture. [...]
 The robot itself used for this project is an open hardware autopipettor [sic] available from Opentrons.

 Again, these are only a sample of some of the ways Opentrons is being used.
-We already know of some really exciting research our community is working on with papers coming in the fall, so stay tuned!
+We already know of some really exciting research our community is working on, so stay tuned!
 We’ll share those when they become public.